Active ingredient

 The name of your medicine is Naloxone Hydrochloride 400 micrograms/ml Solution for Injection/Infusion.
 It will be referred to as Naloxone Injection/Infusion for ease hereafter.

-2. Before you are given Naloxone Injection/Infusion
+2. What you need to know before you are given Naloxone Injection/Infusion

 3. How Naloxone Injection/Infusion is given to you